AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Framer Motion animation implemented for TrendingBlogs section.
 Used motion.section and motion.div for entrance and staggered fade/slide effects on blog cards.
 Cleaned up duplicate imports and ensured 'use client' directive is at the top.
 No errors found after implementation.
 Animation tested and confirmed for functionality and performance.

+2025-08-07: Feature request received: Animate SharedTeamManagement section with Framer Motion in Next.js.
+Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements.
+Will validate animation and update memory after completion.

 ## Notes

 - Always use framer-motion for UI animation